-Lanterna - Hidden Drives CD, Download (LP is a Pre-Order)
+Lanterna - Hidden Drives LP, CD and Download

 Badman is very pleased to announce the release of Champaign, Illinois’ Lanterna's seventh album, Hidden Drives.
 The new album is guitarist Henry Frayne's latest offering as Lanterna, a mostly instrumental side project, begun some thirty years ago.
 Since the '80s, Frayne has played in Champaign bands such as The Syndicate, ¡Ack-Ack!, Area, and The Moon Seven Times.
 The past experiences in these bands influenced every song on the forthcoming Hidden Drives as it had with most previous Lanterna albums.